contactlab/contacthub-sdk-dotnet/README.md

 Node currentNode = currentWorkspace.GetNode(ConfigurationManager.AppSettings["nodeID"].ToString());
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This code doesb’t actually make the call to the remote system.
+This code doesn’t actually make the call to the remote system.
 It’s only used
 to initialize the node.

 <a name="6Getallcustomers"/>